simon387/notes/java/jmeter.md

 After generating one (for example after the click on "start recording"), just go in the ```bin``` directory, click on it and follow the install wizard.

-In firefox, you need to manually import from browse settings
+In firefox, you need to manually import from browser settings

 ---